moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 Features  ✅
 </h1>

-- Automatic installation of the most popular launchers for your Steam Deck and Steam Machine (SteamOS) 🎮
+- Automatic installation of the most popular launchers for your Steam Deck and Steam Machine on SteamOS 🎮

 - Handle automatically the download and installation of your chosen launchers and the games, artwork included! ⌚️